Lifelong Generative Modeling: Related Work

-\textbf{Distribution regularization} : In contrast, methods such as distillation \cite{hinton2015distilling}, ALTM \cite{furlanello2016active} and Learning Without Forgetting (LwF) \cite{li2016learning} constrain the outputs of models from different tasks to be similar.
-This can be interpreted as \emph{distributional regularization} by generalizing the constraining metric (or semi-metric) to be a divergence on the output conditional distribution, i.e: $\mathcal{D} [P_{\bm{\theta}_{i}}(\bm{y} | \bm{\mathrm{x}}=x_{<i})\ ||\ P_{\bm{\theta}_{<i}}(\bm{y} | \bm{\mathrm{x}}=x_{<i})]$.
-One of the pitfalls of distribution regularization is that it necessitates the preservation of the previously observed data $x_{<i}$ which is a violation of the lifelong learning setting where data from old distributions are no longer accessible.
+\textbf{Functional regularization}: Parameter regularization methods attempt to preserve the learned behavior of the past models by controlling how the model parameters change between tasks.
+However, the model parameters are only a proxy for the way a model actually behaves.
+Models with very different parameters can have exactly the same behavior with respect to input-output relations (non-uniqueness \cite{williamson1995existence}).
+Functional regularization concerns itself with preserving the actual object of interest: the input-output relations.
+This strategy allows the model to flexibly adapt its internal parameter representation between tasks, while still preserving past learning.

-Our work builds on the distribution regularization and replay strategies.
-In contrast to standard distribution regularization, where the constraint is applied on the output distribution, we apply our regularizer on the amortized, approximate posterior of the VAE (Section \ref{regularizer}).
-In addition, we do not assume a parametric form for the distribution of the model's posterior $P(\bm{\theta} | \bm{X})$ as in EWC or VCL and allow the model to constrain the parameters between two tasks in a highly non-linear way (Section \ref{EWC_VS_LL}).
-By combining our replay mechanism with information transfer from the previous model, we \textbf{increase the training efficiency} in terms of the number of required training epochs (Experiment \ref{experiment1}), while at the same time \textbf{not preserving any previous data} and only requiring \textbf{constant}\footnote{We only require one teacher and student model as opposed to \cite{rusu2016progressive, terekhov2015knowledge}which require keeping all previous models } extra model storage.
+Methods such as distillation \cite{hinton2015distilling}, ALTM \cite{furlanello2016active} and Learning Without Forgetting (LwF) \cite{li2016learning} impose similarity constraints on the classification outputs of models learned over different tasks.
+This can be interpreted as functional regularization by generalizing the constraining metric (or semi-metric) to be a divergence on the output conditional distribution.
+In contrast to parameter regularization, no assumptions are made on the parametric form of the parameter posterior distribution.
+This allows models to flexibly adapt their internal representation as needed, making functional regularization a desirable mitigation strategy.
+One of the pitfalls of current functional regularization approaches is that they necessitate the preservation of \emph{all previously data}.